hackforla/internship-website-design-system/CONTRIBUTING.md

 #### Docker Notes:

-- Changes to any files will automatically be displayed in your browser if the Docker image is ran with `docker run -p 8000:8000 -v ${PWD}:/app mkdocs-site` as previously mentioned.
+- Changes to any files will automatically be displayed in your browser if the Docker image is ran with `ddocker run -p 8000:8000 -v $(pwd):/docs` as previously mentioned.
 - If the default port (8000) is already in use on your machine, you can map the container's port to a different port on your host machine by changing the first   `8000` in the `docker run` command to a free port, e.g., `docker run -p 8001:8000 mkdocs-site`.
-- If you get an `ERROR [internal] load metadata for docker.io/library/python:3.8-slim ` error, run `docker pull python:3.8-slim`

 ## Working on issues